 - A lack of communication and alignment between each link or stakeholder organization in the supply chain

-- Over- or under-reacting to demand expectations, i.e., ordering too many units or not enough
+- Over- or under-reacting to demand expectations, such as ordering too many units or not enough

 - Customer companies, often retailers, waiting until orders build up before placing orders with their suppliers, a practice called order batching